AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     Tmₛᴺ     : ∀ σ t Γᴺ → Tmᴺ (Tmₛ σ t) Γᴺ ≡ Tmᴺ t (Subᴺ σ Γᴺ)
 ~~~

 The soundness proof is dramatically simpler this time.
-The reason is that propositional equality is already right for semantic values, so there is no need for any additional `_≈_` logical relation, and propositional equality is already an equivalence relation which respected by all constructions in the metatheory.
+The reason is that propositional equality is already right for semantic values, so there is no need for any additional `_≈_` logical relation, and propositional equality is already an equivalence relation which is respected by all constructions in the metatheory.
 Hence, soundness is simply given as follows:

 ~~~{.agda}
     -- Soundness.agda